theiberg/drl/p3/README.md

 # Project 3: Collaboration and Competition

-This folder contains a solution for Project 3 in "Deep Reinforcement Learning at Udacity.
+This folder contains a solution for Project 3 in "Deep Reinforcement Learning" at Udacity.

 ### Introduction